My typical day managing my dystonia and chronic pain

 I am not cured as some people think because of how my neck has straightened (I still have pain and muscle contractions – just not as severe – and I have scoliosis and damage to my vertebrae from all the compensating my body is doing to keep straight).
 I just work hard every day doing a lot of self-care activities that are targeted partially at my specific dystonia symptoms, but mostly at the overall health of both mind and body.
 It’s also important to mention that I don’t spend my entire day thinking about my dystonia and pain.
 I live as much of my day as possible thinking nothing is wrong with me so I can prevent myself from living in protection mode.

 I hope some of the information about my typical day is useful for you.
 For a lot of other ideas and strategies to help manage your symptoms, please check out my book, Diagnosis Dystonia: Navigating the Journey.
+Please also check out my new book for additional ideas.
+I am very proud of this new publication, called Beyond Pain and Suffering: Adapting to Adversity and Life Challenges.

 Tom Seaman is a Certified Professional Life Coach in the area of health and wellness, and the author of 2 books: Diagnosis Dystonia: Navigating the Journey (2015) and Beyond Pain and Suffering: Adapting to Adversity and Life Challenges (2021).
 He is also a motivational speaker, chronic pain and dystonia awareness advocate, health blogger, volunteer for the Dystonia Medical Research Foundation (DMRF) as a support group leader, and is a member and writer for Chronic Illness Bloggers Network, The Mighty, Patient Worthy, and The Wellness Universe.
 To learn more about Tom, get a copy of his books (also on Amazon), or schedule a free life coaching consult, visit www.tomseamancoaching.com.
 Follow him on Twitter @Dystoniabook1 and Instagram.